-- Can look great by adding some texture to the wall but it is out of favor due to advancement in plasterboard and drywall.
+- Can look great by adding some texture to the wall but it is out of favor due to advancements in plasterboard and drywall.

 4. Plywood and Sheet Wood

-Plywood and sheet wood, are fairly straightforward to work, less complicated than drywall.
+Plywood and sheet wood, are fairly straightforward to work, and less complicated than drywall.